Lachlan River railway bridge

-The Lachlan River railway bridge is a heritage-listed former railway bridge which carried the Blayney–Demondrille railway line over the Lachlan River at Cowra, Cowra Shire, New South Wales, Australia.
+The Lachlan River railway bridge is a heritage-listed disused railway bridge which carries the Blayney–Demondrille railway line over the Lachlan River at Cowra, Cowra Shire, New South Wales, Australia.
 It was designed by John Whitton in his capacity as Engineer-in-Chief for Railways.
 The bridge was built from 1886 to 1887 by contractors Fishburn & Co.
 It is also known as the Cowra Rail Bridge over Lachlan River and the Cowra Lattice Railway Bridge.
-The property is owned by RailCorp, an agency of the Government of New South Wales.
+The property is owned by Transport Asset Holding Entity, an agency of the Government of New South Wales.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Tenders for the section of line including the bridge were advertised in February 1885.
 The bridge was completed in sixteen months, with no accidents even though it was at the time the highest bridge in New South Wales.
 A temporary bridge to facilitate access for contractors and machinery had to be erected, and work proceeded even though the river was in partial flood at several times during works.
 The official opening of the Young-Cowra section of line took place on 25 August 1886; however, trains could only proceed as far as the river, as the bridge works were not complete.
 The last rivet was placed in June 1877, and the bridge was opened to passengers for the first time on 9 September 1877.